Introduction

 Have you ever noticed the above message when creating a new workflow in Dynamics 365?
 Did you ask yourself when and why I should use Microsoft Flow (Power Automate)?

-In this post, I am going to list the main key differences between Microsoft Power Automate and native workflows to give you a heads-up on when to use each of them.
+In this post, I am going to list the main key differences between Dynamics 365 workflow automation and native workflows to give you a heads-up on when to use each of them.

 First, let`s start by answering the main question, what makes up Power Automate?
 Starts with an event or trigger, this can be (manual, on schedule, or event-driven).
 Can have conditional logic (If then else, Case) Data flows between triggers and actions to subsequent actions.
-Performs any number of actions At first glance, you may say all the above already exist in Dynamics 365 workflows, so you’re not convinced of needing other tools.
+Performs any number of actions at first glance, you may say all the above already exist in Dynamics Workflow and Power Automate, so you’re not convinced of needing other tools.
 However, there are several use cases for which Power Automate may come in handy.

 In this blog post, we’ll uncover the top use cases of each tool and when to choose one over the other.